Tanner253/MikeDiazTrafficControl/README.md

 - 1.1.4 | Successful seeding of admin user in DB
 - 1.2.0 | Working Identity with Roles authentication and authorization, cleaned UI, APP is functional.
 - 1.2.1 | Adds Media to README, Cleans up UI
+- 1.3.0 | Handing off to subcontractor for front end rehauld and feedback

 ------------------------------